ibm-cloud-architecture/cloudpak-for-applications/liberty-sessions.md

 ```

 In the configuration you are utilizing environment variables for database access parameters such as host, port, userid, etc (e.g. `${env.DB2_HOST}`).
-These variables will be provided during the deploment.
+These variables will be provided during the deployment.

-### Modifying Dockerfile
+### Modifying the Dockerfile

-As now solution requires additional configuration file and database driver to access session database, that needs to be added to the dockerfile.
+As now solution requires additional configuration file and database driver to access session database, that needs to be added to the Dockerfile.

 ```
 # session persistence